tsellam/syllabus/README.md

 Textbook

-*  Database Management Systems 3rd Edition by Ramakrishnan and Gehrke.
+*  (Not Required) Database Management Systems 3rd Edition by Ramakrishnan and Gehrke.

-(Not required but may be useful for additional detail)

 Prerequisites